rbrock44/woodworking-projects-images/README.md

 - EXAMPLE(S):
   - .\fix_not_3_by_4.ps1

+#### process-images.ps1
+- When photos have been moved to this repo, this super script runs several scripts to get the images ready
+- EXAMPLE(S):
+  - .\process-images.ps1

 #### rename-pxl-files.ps1
 - When getting the photos off my andriod phone they are in the format *PXL_YYYYMMDD_HHMMSS###.jpg*
   - renames all matching formats to *YYYYMMDD_HHMM.jpg*, all images in this repo follow this format